MichaelMartinTech/NASA_Project_2_Wildfire_Smoke_ML_Deep_Learning_Model_Prediction_2024/README.md

 'LSTM': 'lstm'  # Placeholder for LSTM
 ```

-For the LSTM model, additional coding is included to prepare data, run a training loop, track MSE, and generate a plot for epoch-based MSE.
+After input variables are initialized, input variables and emission big data are read (from 1996 to 2020) before being visualized.
+After rescaling and reshaping through statistical analysis, several ML models are trained with the training datasets.
+Data is prepared, a training loop is run, MSE tracked, and a plot is generated for epoch-based MSE.
 Model statistics, such as linear regression statistics, are calculated and displayed after training and predictions.